LinkedInAttic/rest.li-api-hub/README.md

-Rest.li Api Hub
+Rest.li API Hub
 ===============

-Api Hub is a web UI for browsing and searching documentation of rest.li APIs.
+API Hub is a web UI for browsing and searching a catalog of rest.li APIs.

+Features:

+* Explorable catalog of all Rest.li resources
+* Full text search across all resources and data schemas
+* Detailed resource pages including all available RESTful methods
+* Detailed data schema pages
+* All resources and data schemas documentation is displayed and nicely formatted
+* Generated example HTTP requests and responses
+* Interactive Console for composing and sending requests to live REST resources
+* Requests composed in console and be saved to a pastebin (gist by default) and shared via a link

+Screenshots below.

 Requirements
 ------------